SWITZERLAND IN THE WINTER – WHAT TO DO & SEE & TRAVEL TIPS

 One of the most beautiful mountain views in winter is from Mount Rigi, on the shores of Lake Lucerne.
 This is the place to visit on a sunny winter day – the sunset from here is incredible.

 Compared to the other popular mountain in Lucerne, Mount Pilatus, Mount Rigi is much quieter, and there are fewer activities.
 You could still do a few winter sports activities (like sledding or snowshoe hiking) and if you are in Lucerne and do not visit Mount Rigi, you are missing out!

 TIP: Do a scenic boat cruise from Lucerne to Vitznau and then take the cogwheel up to Mount Rigi.
 The ride itself is impressive – it is one of the most beautiful landscapes in all of Switzerland.

 - In 2023, you can use the cogwheel up to Mount Rigi without any extra costs if you are a Swiss Travel Pass holder.
 Even the boat cruise is included in the Swiss Travel Pass.

 - Check out my post with the most beautiful mountain views in Switzerland

 Here are more travel tips for your trip to Switzerland:

-We hope, these tips have helped you find the perfect activities for your Switzerland in winter trip!
+It is a perfect winter destination for basically anyone who wants to experience snowy Europe at its best!
+We hope these tips have helped you find the perfect activities for your Switzerland winter trip!